Best things to do in Nashville

 What is it?
 As Nashville's oldest neighborhood, Germantown has its own unique personality and is crammed with cafes, bars and boutiques.

 Why go?
 You'll sample some of the city's best eats on a Local Tastes of Nashville tour, which starts at the city's Farmers' Market before heading over to the historic suburb.
 Edible highlights include the "modern peasant food" served at industrial-chic restaurant Rolf and Daughters and the Southern take on Italian cuisine at James Beard award–winning City House.
-Check out the year-round Farmers' Market too, where high-spirited vendors have fresh fruit, veg and local foodie fare on display.

 What is it?
 Music Row, a mile southwest of downtown, is the stuff of recording legend, and Historic RCA Studio B is the jewel in its crown.